sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_and_use_logging.md

 )

 func main() {
-  // If unintialized, calls to `log.Get` will panic.
-Repeated calls to `log.Init` will
+  // If unintialized, calls to `log.Scoped` will return a no-op logger in production, or
+  // panic in development.
+  //
-  // also panic.
+  // Repeated calls to `log.Init` will panic.
 Make sure to call this exactly once in `main`! log.Init(log.Resource{
     Name: env.MyName,
     /* ... optional fields */